hyuan10/CSC_8631_Project/README.md

 Navigate to the "src" folder in "CSC_8631_Analysis" and run the "01-Setup-Script.R" to set up the project This script will automatically set up the project in RStudio if you have the project folders set up in the correct directory

+A Report pdf is saved in the "reports" folder which documents the process and analysis.

+A critical reflection document is also saved in the "reports" folder.